Build a Vision 2030 mobile app in Saudi Arabia: 15–26 week delivery, Mada/STC Pay, Arabic-first UX, funding routes, and 2026 cost ranges.

 5. Education & Workforce Development

-Identifying the right industry is step one — but building an app that serves the Saudi market requires understanding Arabic UX patterns, local payment integrations, and compliance requirements.
+Identifying the right industry is step one.
+Building an app that actually serves the Saudi market requires understanding local payment integrations and compliance requirements.
 Ijjad's mobile app development team has built digital products for 10+ Saudi government ministries and understands these nuances from years of hands-on experience.

 How to Fund Your App: Grants, VCs, and Government-Backed Programs